perryprog/JMBlog/rules.md

 - X-Ray is considered cheating, and has the same consequences as the bullet above.
 - Killing is allowed, but frowned upon, and so is combat-logging.
 - If you /trust a player, you are taking responsibility for their actions, including if they ruin your base.
 A moderator may help you find out who griefed you, and may punish them, but your base will not be restored to normal.
+- There are no grief protections on the main end island (the one with the dragon), do not build anything important there

 ### Banned?